 Llovera looks like a bargain now after signing for less than $10,000 out of Venezuela in 2014.
 He started the season in the bullpen for Lakewood but earned his way into the rotation as 2017 progressed.
 He ultimately profiles as a bullpen piece, where his iffy control and command won’t hinder the effectiveness of loud raw stuff.

 Short and very muscular at 5’11 and 200 pounds, the strong-armed righty throws exclusively from the stretch with significant effort in his delivery.
 He lands closed and works around his body, falling off-line after release with significant recoil through a fast three-quarters arm-stroke.
-His fastball reaches the upper-90s and touched as high as 97 in my backfields look, sitting in the 94-95 range with heavy armside life.
+His fastball reaches the upper 90’s and touched as high as 97 mph in my backfields look, sitting in the 94-to-95 range with heavy arm-side life.
 His mechanics are meant to generate velocity, and there isn’t much ability to locate within the zone.
-His mid-80s slider shows flashes of being a Major League offering with sharp bite and two-plane depth at best, though he drops under it often and is inconsistent executing his breaking ball.
-Most guys with the power-stuff profile operate with just two firm, crude pitches, so it was enthusing to see Llovera trust his armspeed and pull the string on a handful of effective 85-88 changeups to left-handed hitters.
+His mid-80’s slider shows flashes of being a Major League offering with sharp bite and two-plane depth at its best, though he drops under it often and is inconsistent executing his breaking ball.
+Most guys with the power-stuff profile operate with just two firm, crude pitches, so it was enthusing to see Llovera trust his arm speed and pull the string on a handful of effective 85-to-88 changeups to left-handed hitters.
 Llovera intrigues scouts with his lively plus fastball and flashes of secondary stuff.
-He will need to get more consistent with his strikethrowing and pitch execution to really establish himself as a big league bullpen prospect.
-He’s in the “extreme risk” category and is far from a sure thing, though his ceiling could be that of a middle relief piece with strikeout ability.
+He will need to get more consistent with his strike throwing and pitch execution to really establish himself as a big league bullpen prospect.
+He’s in the “extreme risk” category, and far from a sure thing, but his ceiling could be that of a middle-relief piece with strikeout ability.